gvwilson/sensibleadventures/bookster/bookster.md

 silver blade had a single edge.

 Erileine licked her lips.
-All the scene needed was a skull with glowing eyes, a black rat in a wicker cage, and a Gifted troll named Ygor rubbing his hands together malevolently, and it could have been put on stage.
+All the scene needed was a skull with glowing eyes, a black rooster in a wicker cage, and a Gifted troll named Ygor rubbing his hands together malevolently, and it could have been put on stage.
 "So, what do I do?"

 The first step was to take a sketch of Lady Kembe out of the tube and pin it to the wall.
 The woman it showed was as bald as Razi,